MoonPoet/xaprb-src/content/blog/2007/05/03/innotop-142-released.md

 *   Column stabilizing for Q mode
 *   New color rules for T, Q, W modes
-*   Apply slave I/O filter to Q mode
+*   Apply replica I/O filter to Q mode
 *   Improve detection of server version and other meta-data
 *   Make connection timeout a config variable
 *   Improve cross-version-compatible SQL syntax